CHART: Election Recounts Are Rare, Reversals Almost Unheard Of

 Loading...

 That being said, the closeness of the 2018 election in Florida comes as no surprise to Michael McDonald, a political science professor at the University of Florida.
 He calls Florida, which has experienced a series of close elections, "the purplest of purple states."
-McDonald says an influx of Democratic leaning voters from places like Puerto Rico has been off set by recent arrivals of seniors, who tend to be Republican leaning.
+McDonald says an influx of Democratic-leaning voters from places like Puerto Rico has been offset by recent arrivals of seniors, who tend to lean Republican.

 This year's election was also complicated by an extremely long ballot with several state constitutional questions, and by the state's election apparatus, McDonald says, calling it "vastly underfunded."

-McDonald also says the rhetoric being tossed out by GOP Senate candidate Gov. Rick Scott and President Trump, including charges of fraud and missing or forged ballots "does not match the facts on the ground."
+McDonald also says the rhetoric being tossed out by GOP Senate candidate Gov. Rick Scott and President Trump, including charges of fraud and missing or forged ballots, "does not match the facts on the ground."
 No irregularities have been reported by either law enforcement or election observers from both parties who are watching the recount.

 A judge on Monday urged those alleging fraud without evidence to "ramp down the rhetoric."